rns/kollos-luif-doc/manual.md

 <a id="locale_support"></a>
 ### Locale support

-Full support is only assured for the "C" locale -- support for other locales may be limited, inconsistent, or removed in the future.
+Full support is only assured for the “C” locale -- support for other locales may be limited, inconsistent, or removed in the future.

-Lua’s `os.setlocale()`, when used in the LUIF context for anything but the "C" locale, may fail, silently or otherwise.
+Lua’s `os.setlocale()`, when used in the LUIF context for anything but the “C” locale, may fail, silently or otherwise.

 [todo: update the tentative language above as Kollos project progresses]